Magill: Closures and relaunches

 Magill ceased publication for a period in the 1990s before returning in 1997 as a joint effort between Browne and Michael O' Doherty, publisher of VIP Magazine.
-Its editors in its second incarnation included John Ryan, Emily O'Reilly, Kevin Rafter, Eamon Delaney and Niall Stanage.
+Its editors in its second incarnation included John Ryan, Emily O'Reilly, Harry McGee, Kevin Rafter, Eamon Delaney and Niall Stanage.

-The magazine was sold by Browne in the early 2000s.
+The magazine was sold by Browne to Hoson, owned by businessman Mike Hogan in the late 1990s.
+It closed in the early 2000s.
 It was acquired by Ian Hyland who had previously acquired Business & Finance.

 The title was re-opened under a new editor (author and former diplomat) Eamon Delaney and deputy editor Andrew Lynch in November 2004.
 Whereas the earlier Magill was famously populist and leaned to the left, often carrying photographs of politicians with accusatory banner headlines, the new Magill published reviews, commentaries, analysis, book reviews and business reports as well as a broader range of articles than were found in Browne's fortnightly version.
 The new magazine was more right-of-centre than earlier versions.

 The re-launch was viewed with particular relish in the world of political journalism because Magill was seen as the centrist answer to The Village, edited by Vincent Browne, the one-time editor of Magill.
 Upon becoming editor, Delaney told The Sunday Times that, "I respect the hard Irish left but it's the woolly liberal consensus of The Irish Times and RTÉ I have a problem with...
 They have this raft of outdated orthodoxies: the Americans are bad, the Israelis are evil, travellers are our greatest problem.
 One in three Irish people is supposed to be living in poverty and Vincent will, no doubt, interview them all."

 Having dropped to an officially bi-monthly (and increasingly erratic) publication schedule in 2008, the magazine once again ceased publication in mid-2009 due to a lack of advertising as a result of the recession.